Belgium, Destinations, Luxembourg, Netherlands, Packing Lists, Style, Travel, Travel Tips

 packing list benelux

-In today’s post, you’ll find what I packed, my most versatile pieces (a.k.a. my suitcase heroes), what could have been left at home (thus, my suitcase zeroes), and a few of my favorite looks from the trip, but I’ll share a few notes beforehand for a little background information.
+In today’s post, you’ll find everything I packed, my most versatile pieces (a.k.a. my suitcase heroes), what could have been left at home (thus, my suitcase zeroes), and a few of my favorite looks from the trip.
+But first, I’ll share a few notes beforehand for a little background information, which I think adds context to it all.

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links (at no additional cost to you!).
 Thank you for your support - it enables me to run this site ad-free!